Pearson-Higher-Ed/design/c/inputs/v2.2.0-beta.1/index.md

       ### Phone number w/ country code

       #### Construction
-      The Phone number with country code input is made up of two parts that operate as a single control:
+      The Phone number with country code input is made up of two parts that operate together to provide a complete phone number:

-      - Dropdown for selecting country
+      - Dropdown for selecting country code
       - Form field for inputting the phone number

       #### Behavior

-      - If the user manually changes the current active country code, the flag should change to align with the user entry.
-      - If the user selects a new county code from the dropdown, the country code text should change to match the dropdown value selected.
+      The dropdown controls the displayed country code, and then the user can input to unique portion of the number in the input box.

     contents: